farmera/sare_grant/study_methods.md

 sugar cane.
 We also describe some of the challenges faced in gathering such data.
 Throughout this study our objective has been to test the viability of low-cost methods for acquiring and processing aerial multi-spectral data.

-Our primary goal was to determine to what extent low-cost aerial multi-spectral data could be correlated with variable nitrogen (N) rates when applied to sugarcane.
-NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and in other plant species. __[fn]__ Yet acquisition and interpretation of these data for sugarcane using traditional methods is expensive, error prone, and often beyond reach of most Louisiana growers.
+Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
+NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and other plant species. __[fn]__ Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.

-The systems we proposed at the outset were both affordable and accessible.
+The systems we proposed at the outset of our study were both affordable and accessible.
 How accurately they might correlate NDVI other vegetation indices to known nitrogen (N) rates was unknown.
+Over the course of our study a third option became tenable and was explored in depth in the second year of the grant.

 We asked two questions:

 * __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__

-* __Are in-season models predictive of sugarcane yield potential, based on time-series analysis of the acquired imagery?__
+* __Are in-season models predictive of sugarcane yield potential based on time-series analysis of the acquired imagery?__

-Early in the project we experimented with various capture systems and suspension methods using kites and balloons.
-The central challenge of an aerial system based on wind power alone is variability in the control of height and nadir positioning of the cameras.
+Early in the project we experimented with various capture systems (automatically-triggered cameras) and suspension methods using kites and balloons.
+The central challenge of an aerial system based on wind alone is variability in the control of height and nadir positioning of the camera.
 Wind also impacts the performance of balloons during flight.
 Additional factors to consider are payload weight and total flight time.

 ![](img/kite_image_fastie_lut.png)